Trevor Lawrence Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Recent Performances

-- In last week's matchup with the Colts, Lawrence completed 45.7% of his passes for 162 yards.
+- In last week's outing against the Colts, Lawrence had 162 yards while completing 45.7% of his passes.

-- Lawrence tacked on five carries for 33 yards, averaging 6.6 yards per carry in the running game.

 Lawrence's Jacksonville Teammates